warpstreamlabs/charts/charts/warpstream-agent/README.md

 extraEnv:
   - name: WARPSTREAM_DISCOVERY_KAFKA_HOSTNAME_OVERRIDE
-    value: <LOAD_BALANCER_DNS HOSTNAME>
+    value: <LOAD_BALANCER_DNS_HOSTNAME>
 ```

 Follow your cloud provider's load balancer documentation to complete the configuration.

-**Note**
-If your load balancer is exposed to the internet, enabling authentication on the WarpStream agents is highly recommended.
+**Note**: If your load balancer is exposed to the internet, enabling authentication on the WarpStream agents is highly recommended.
 See [Authentication](https://docs.warpstream.com/warpstream/byoc/advanced-agent-deployment-options/enable-agent-auth) for more details, including how to create the client credentials in the WarpStream console.

 Enable authentication by setting the `WARPSTREAM_REQUIRE_AUTHENTICATION` variable: